blucz/beprepared/README.md

 - Flexible workflow definitions using a Python based DSL
 - Non-destructive workflow execution
 - Caching of intermediate results to avoid duplicate work
-- Automatic Captioning using JoyCaption, Llama 3.2, BLIP3, xGen-mm, or GPT-4o
+- Automatic Captioning using JoyCaption, Llama 3.2, BLIP3, xGen-mm, GPT-4o, Gemini, Molmo, and Florence2
 - Human-in-the-loop filtering and tagging
 - Nudity detection using NudeNet
 - Improving captions using LLMs